Murder on a Hot Day: Weather is a Character … and Virtual MurderCon

 This day, though, we pushed the limit, zipping through town until we reached the main county road that led us in the direction of the alleged murder.
 The location was 30-40 minutes away when driving the speed limit.
 We reached scene in less than 20.
 As the truckers’ used to say, it was pedal to the metal all the way.
 We straightened curves by taking advantage of “the racing line” of the roadway.

 For those of you who don’t know, a driver who follows a racing line greatly reduces the angle of a curve by entering it at a the far outside edge of the roadway and then crosses over to the inside edge, the apex.
 The apex is the point at which you are closest to the inside of the corner.
-The turn/curve is then completed by moving back to far outside edge of the roadway.
+The technique is completed by moving back to the far outside edge of the roadway.
 This maneuver is sometimes called “hitting the apexes.”
 It reduces braking and “straightens the curve” which allows the officer to drive safely through curves at a much faster speed.
 However, it is a must to constantly remain alert for oncoming traffic since some of the officers’ curve-straightening involves driving on the opposite side of the road.

 Standing beside a mailbox at the end of a long dirt drive was a man dressed in a red and white striped shirt, white pants, and brown work boots.
 As we turned into the driveway I noticed what appeared to be a significant amount of blood spatter on his clothing and shoes, so I stopped.
 He was obviously agitated, excited, and he rambled on incessantly about that fact that he’d just arrived to earth from Mars.
 I handcuffed him, placed him in the seat beside me (we didn’t have rear cages), and hurried to the house.

 My coworker and I raced to the door and went inside, yelling “Sheriff’s Department!”